mahrud/mahrud.github.io/_drp/talks.md

 title: Talks
 ---

- The goal here is to communicate a flavor of your reading project to others participants as well as those interested in doing a DRP in the future.
+ The goal here is to communicate a flavor of your reading project to other participants as well as those interested in doing a DRP in the future.
 This is a great practice for speaking to a mathematical audience in a very low-stakes and friendly environment.

 {% comment %}